Chamber-of-Secrets-RM/GraceShopper/checklist.md

 ### As a CEO/CTO, I want:

-`LOL we will never get to this spec but if we do we'll have a drink maybe even ten of em` [] the website to allow for multi tenancy so that we can potentially white label the application and allow users to create "shops."
+[] the website to allow for multi tenancy so that we can potentially white label the application and allow users to create "shops."
 [] _Think Etsy and Amazon, where the sellers can have their own "shops" within the platforms._